-Matthew 16:15-18 – Jesus prompted the disciples to state who they believed He was (note that prompting others to make a confession is proper to do).
+Matthew 16:15-18 – Jesus asked the disciples who they believed He was (note that prompting others to make a confession is proper to do).
 Peter said He was the Christ, the Son of God.
-“Christ” means one "anointed” to be king, ruler of God’s people.
+“Christ” means one who is “anointed” to be king, ruler of God’s people.
 Jesus blessed Peter and said that this truth was revealed from the Father.

 1 Timothy 6:13; Matthew 27:11 – Jesus witnessed “the good confession” before Pilate.
 When Pilate asked, “Are you the King of the Jews,” Jesus answered, “It is as you say” (NKJV).
-(Other translations say “Thou sayest," but the meaning is "it is just as thou sayest, to be sure, certainly” – Grimm-Wilke-Thayer.)
-[Cf. Matt 26:25 & 26:64 with Mark 14:62; John 18:33,36,37; Luke 23:3; Mark 14:2.]
+(Other translations say “Thou sayest” meaning “it is just as thou sayest, to be sure, certainly” – Grimm-Wilke-Thayer.)
+(Compare Matthew 26:25,64 with Mark 14:62; John 18:33,36,37; Luke 23:3; Mark 14:2.)

 So when people today confess Christ, they must mean that He is the Christ, the anointed King or Ruler over all mankind and especially over God’s people.

-[Other examples John 4:25,26;9:22; 11:27; 12:42; Matt.
-26:63,64; Acts 8:37; Phil.
-2:11]
+(Other examples: John 4:25,26;9:22; 11:27; 12:42; Matthew 26:63,64; Acts 8:37; Philippians 2:11)

-John 1:49 – Nathanael confessed "You are the Son of God!
+John 1:49 – Nathanael confessed, “You are the Son of God!
 You are the King of Israel!”

 So when people confess Jesus today, they should mean that He is the Son of God, who partakes of the nature of Deity.

-(Compare 1 John 4:15; John 11:27; Matt.
-3:17; 17:5; 14:33; 26:63,64; John 1:34; Acts 8:37; 1 John 4:2; 2 John 7.]
+(Compare 1 John 4:2,5; John 11:27; 1:34; Matthew 3:17; 17:5; 14:33; 26:63,64; Acts 8:37; 2 John 7.)

 Jesus is the One who died on the cross as the sacrifice for our sins.
 As a result, all men can have hope of salvation from sin.
 Without Him, there would be no hope.

-[Heb.
-4:14; 10:23; Matt.
-7:21; John 20:28]
+(Hebrews 4:14; 10:23; Matthew 7:21; John 20:28)